alexanderpolson/auth-proxy/README.md

 Assuming you're authorized to access the bucket, you can configure auth-proxy with your desired AWS profile and request patterns, and then make the curl request to the local service, which will intercept the request, add appropriate authorization, and then "forward" the request on to the configured endpoint.

 ## Why?
 This tool was originally written with private [Rust registries](https://doc.rust-lang.org/cargo/reference/registries.html) in mind.
-As of v1 of the registry spec, there is a simple authentication method that allows you to control access to a registry's index, but that same mechanism doesn't apply to downloading thea ctual crates (source code).
+As of v1 of the registry spec, there is a simple authentication method that allows you to control access to a registry's index, but that same mechanism doesn't apply to downloading the actual crates (source code).

 I wanted to create a mechanism with which I could control access to a private Rust registry via AWS IAM, and keep certain Rust-based projects for private use only.